yunchengzhang1/CG_TextureGallery/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A project to expriment with different types of image processing techniques.
+A project to experiment with different types of image processing techniques.

 ### Prerequisites